 We also have a special rate of how much we will reimburse you for your shipping costs depending on the value of the catalytic converters you are sending.
 Under $200 we do not reimburse shipping costs.
 If the value of your catalytic converter is over $200, please include your shipping receipt for reimbursement.
 See our shipping guidelines page for more information.

 Once I ship my cat, how do I know I'll get paid?

 This is a understandable concern that customers have.
 While you may be weary of sending in your valuable scrap catalytic converter in fear of being taken advantage of, Rockaway Recycling – Catalytic Control is a reliable, trustworthy company.

-Open since 1977, our family-owned and operated business has decades of trust and reliability in the scrap industry.
+Open since 1977, our family-operated business has decades of trust and reliability in the scrap industry.
 We suggest taking a look at our Google Reviews online and hear what our customers have said about us in the past.

 How long should it take to get paid?

 Once you ship you catalytic converter to us, expect 3-5 business days before delivery and 1-2 business days for our team to value and write up your receipt and ticket.
 Typically you should receive your check payment one week after we process your shipment.

-We also have the option for immediate payment (1 business day after receiving) via PayPal or Venmo.
+We also have the option for immediate payment (1 business day after receiving) via PayPal.
 If that is the option you would like to use, please be sure to let our team know and provide us with your account email to send payment to.